Dr. Steve Garnett

 Non-Executive Director and Board Member

 Steve Garnett has had one of the most distinguished careers of any European executive in the software industry.
-Garnett has been a member of the executive management team of three software start-ups that have each turned into some of the most successful software companies in history.
+He has been a member of the executive management team of three software startups that have each turned into some of the most successful software companies in history.

-Throughout his career, Garnett has been committed to using his resources to produce positive social change for underserved children.
-He is a board member at TeachFirst an organization focused on eradication of educational disadvantage in inner city schools in the UK.
+Throughout his career, Steve has been committed to using his resources to produce positive social change for underserved children and he is a supporter of the Royal Foundation.

-Garnett has a degree in mathematics and a doctorate in theoretical physics from the University of Manchester.
+Steve has a degree in mathematics, a doctorate in theoretical physics from the University of Manchester and holds a number of professional affiliations and board positions.
+In July 2018, he was awarded a